jorgecombalia/docs/c++/gettingstarted.rst

 Reuse your code
 ^^^^^^^^^^^^^^^^
-Once your code is in biicode, you can **reuse it in any project**, even in a different computer.
+Once the code is in biicode, you can **reuse it in any project**, even in a different computer.
 Let's **create a new project to try it**.

 Let's build a sum calculator and reuse the published **sum** function to build it: